The OMS diet is a plant-based diet that includes fish and seafood but minimizes saturated fat.

 - Berries such as blackberries, raspberries, strawberries, gooseberries, blueberries

-- Tropical fruits such as banana, mangoes, papaya, guava, kiwi fruit, pineapple and pomegranate
+- Tropical fruits such as bananas, mangoes, papaya, guava, kiwi fruit, pineapples and pomegranates

 - Tomatoes, olives and peppers